lindzeyn/pthread-locate-updatedb/README.md

  Below are some miscellanious things to keep in mind while writing your program.

  * `locate++` and `updatedb++` are not parent-child processes.
 Think about what IPC is most appropriate.
- * When `updatedb++` finds a match, the <i>absolute</i> file name of the matched file must be sent over to `locate++`.
-Think about introducing another pointer to tree data-structure to help you crawl up the tree to recover the absolute file name of the matched file.
+ * When `updatedb++` finds a match, the relative filename (with respect to the root directory of the database) of the matched file must be sent over to `locate++`.
+Think about introducing another pointer to tree data-structure to help you crawl up the tree to recover the relative filename when a match is found.
  * Once a node is processed, by definition, no threads will ever traverse any of the nodes below it again.
 This should give you a clever way to "reset things" so that your tree data-structure will be ready for the next query.

 ## Grading